fixcer/fixcer.github.io/content/posts/deploy-with-flyio.md

 ![fly-interactive](https://raw.githubusercontent.com/fixcer/flyio/main/screenshots/fly-interactive.png)

-Then, we can add `builder` để build image từ Dockerfile:
+Then, we can add `builder` to build image from Dockerfile:

 ```toml
 [build]